-Of course, not all results was a waste of time, I found a quite good example for 1-5 rating scale on this page.
+Of course, not all results was a waste of time, I found a quite good example for 1-5 rating scale somewhere on the web:

 - 1 = Poor